Ghost2804/End_to_end_First_project_practice/readme.md

 Conclusion
 This project demonstrates the application of modern machine learning practices, from initial data exploration to model deployment.
 By leveraging tools like AWS, GitHub, and CI/CD, the entire process is streamlined to enable rapid development and deployment in real-world scenarios.

+### Special thanks to Krish Niak Sir for there assom video